 No oils, oil pastels, photographic, digital, electronic processes or computer art will be accepted.

-No work previously exhibited at West Chester University or in any PWCS juried exhibition will be accepted.
+No work previously exhibited in any PWCS juried exhibition will be accepted.

 Q: Is there an entry fee?